RandyParedis/autoplay/docs/Algorithms.md

 ## Random Pitch Generation (RPG)
 The general idea behind RPG is basically an extension on the normal RNGs.
 After doing some research, I've come up with the following algorithms for this generation.
-For simplicity's sake, we'll suppose there are the following functions (based upon the corresponding functions in `GML`), assuming `[...]` is a sequence of numbers (array, sequential pointers, vector...) and `{...}` depicts a map or a dictionary of some sorts (which maps a key uniquely to a value):
+For simplicity's sake, we'll suppose there are the following functions, assuming `[...]` is a sequence of numbers (array, sequential pointers, vector...) and `{...}` depicts a map or a dictionary of some sorts (which maps a key uniquely to a value):